rhagarty/techxchange-instanton-lab/README.md

  dev.local/getting-started-instanton
 ```

-> **IMPORTANT**: We need to add several Linux capabilies and security options so that the container has the correct privileges when running.
+> **IMPORTANT**: We need to add several Linux capabilities and security options so that the container has the correct privileges when running.

 When the application is ready, you will see the following message: